 Basanti is a role model to the farmers of her the village, who come to see her kitchen garden, horticulture plantation and methods of rice cultivation.
-Considering Basanti’s potential, the CARE project team selected her to set up a climate resilient agri-kiosk in Gowashi village, Bangladesh.
+Considering Basanti’s potential, the CARE project team selected her to set up a climate resilient agri-kiosk in Gowashi village, India.
 She started by receiving an initial three day training on the advantages of climate resilient agri-kiosks, seed selection, benefits of organic fertilizer and pesticides, collection of input indenting from farmers, potential input suppliers for linkage building, maintenance of accounts and records and registers of sales.
 Initial support was provided by the WtRF project, for maintaining seed storage facilities and record and registers.

 Basanti proudly claims that her agri-kiosk, which opened in March 2018, is providing climate resilient varieties of seed, organic fertilizer and pesticides to farmers from the nearby villages.
 She has effectively implemented many skills she has learnt in the training provided by CARE India.
 Her husband also extended a helping hand in this venture.
 She prepared a systematic indent of paddy and vegetable seed varieties, and collected information about the varieties, quantity of seed and the time when farmers must procure the crops.